 Why Mono Sometimes Beats Fluorocarbon

-Changed my leader material from fluorocarbon to monofilament yesterday and immediately noticed the difference.
-The mono has more stretch, which actually helped me land a feisty smallmouth that would have thrown the hook otherwise.
+Changed my leader material from fluorocarbon to monofilament yesterday on a whim and immediately noticed the difference.
+The mono has more stretch, which actually helped me land a feisty smallmouth that probably would have thrown the hook on fluoro.
+That extra give absorbed a couple of headshakes that felt like they should have been the end of the fight.

 Sometimes we overcomplicate things.
-Fluorocarbon isn’t always the answer.
+Fluorocarbon isn’t always the answer, even though fishing media would have you believe otherwise.

 When Mono Beats Fluoro